Maintenance Checklist for a Holiday Let or Cottage

 All electrical appliances in your holiday home should be regularly checked for signs of a defect or wear and tear.
-If you have concerns then replace the item or have it checked by a qualified electrician.
-PAT (Portable Appliance Test) your appliances each year is sensible.
+It is your duty to ensure electrical items and your property’s electrics are safe.
+If you have concerns, then replace the item or have it checked by a qualified electrician.
+Instructing a qualified electrician to PAT (Portable Appliance Test) your appliances each year is a good idea.

-Regularly test smoke and carbon monoxide detectors are working properly and replace the batteries as needed.
-If you have a fire extinguisher check the pressure and expiry date.
+Regularly test that smoke and carbon monoxide detectors are working properly and replace the batteries as needed.
+If you have a fire extinguisher, check the pressure and expiry date.